top of page

 As previously mentioned, the First Covenant’s sacrificial system represented the coming Messiah who would give his life to pay the debt for our sins.

-Leviticus 17:11 (NASB95): For the life of the flesh is in the blood, and I have given it to you on the altar to make atonement for your souls (lives); for it is the blood by reason of the life that makes atonement.’
+Lev.
+17:11 (NASB95): For the life of the flesh is in the blood, and I have given it to you on the altar to make atonement for your souls (lives); for it is the blood by reason of the life that makes atonement.’

 The pouring out of a sacrificial animal’s blood represented the animal’s life being "poured out” in place of the sinner, although only for the purification of the flesh.
 Christ’s willing sacrifice alone could take away sin completely (Heb.
 9:13-14).
 The idea that life is in the blood can only be conveyed by the appropriate symbol, and that symbol is wine.